 Although ESA had been running Facebook ads, these were not proving profitable.
 The primary aim for ESA was to reach their audience more effectively through both organic and paid traffic, and transform their Facebook strategy into a key revenue-driver.

-Before working with SA Agency, ESA was working with many different companies, but not all these clients were totally aligned with ESA’s target audience.
+Before working with Public Nectar, ESA was working with many different companies, but not all these clients were totally aligned with ESA’s target audience.

 Through their own Facebook Ad efforts, they were failing to see a return on investment.
 Although they were generating leads, these were only reaching prospects that couldn’t realistically purchase their products.